Analyzing TCP port 21 FTP vulnerabilities

 The dangers of stolen credentials

 Stolen credentials are at the top of the list of dangers to businesses today, both large and small.
-So why would attackers take the problematic route into your network by trying to compromise a vulnerability or other complicated attack if they can easily steal credentials and “walk right in the front door?”
+So why would attackers take the problematic route into your network by trying to compromise a open port vulnerability or other complicated attack if they can easily steal credentials and “walk right in the front door?”

 The IBM Cost of a Data Breach Report 2021 noted that a 20% share of breaches is initially caused by compromised credentials making it the most common initial attack vector.
 Also alarming is according to the same report, on average, a breach caused by stolen credentials took the longest number of days to identify (250) and contain (91) on average for a total of 341 days.
 So, what is the cost of a data breach caused by compromised credentials?
 The average cost to businesses from compromised credentials is $4.37 million.